vectordotdev/vector/README.md

 [transform][docs.transforms], and [route][docs.sinks] all your logs, metrics, and traces to any vendors you want today and any other vendors you may want tomorrow.
-Vector enables dramatic cost reduction, novel data enrichment, and data security where you need it, not when is most convenient for your vendors.
+Vector enables dramatic cost reduction, novel data enrichment, and data security when you need it, not when is most convenient for your vendors.
 100% open source, up to 10x faster than every alternative, and distributed for zero single points of failure.